latex-lsp/texlab-web/src/pages/docs/installation/gettingStarted.md

 For TexLab to work correctly, you will need to install:

 - A [TeX distribution](https://www.latex-project.org/get/#tex-distributions).
-- The [Node.js](https://nodejs.org/) runtime.
-This is an _optional dependency_ used for the citation rendering feature.
 - On Windows, you may need to install [Microsoft Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-US/download/details.aspx?id=48145).

 > **Note**: Please make sure that all dependencies are in your `PATH` environment variable.